yesodweb/yesodweb.com-content/blog/2012/9/caching-fd.md

 ## simple-sendfile basis

-I designed the simple-sendfile to use few system calls as possible since "system calls are evil for network programming in Haskell".
+I designed the simple-sendfile to use as few system calls as possible, since "system calls are evil for network programming in Haskell".
-To make a story simple, I will only talk about the sendfile system call of Linux.
+To make the story simple, I will only talk about the sendfile system call on Linux.

 The type of the `sendfile` function in `Network.Sendfile` is as follows: